jkimlab/PLR-GEN/README.md

 * Input short reads (Human Microbiome Project dataset)

   Metagenome short paired-end reads of HMP dataset used to application of PLR-GEN (in manuscript) are available from NCBI SRA.
-  If you have SRA toolkit, you can download this dataset using Download.sh file in 'example' directory.

         - Accession number : SRR2822457
         - NCBI SRA URL : https://www.ncbi.nlm.nih.gov/sra/SRR2822457

+  If you have SRA toolkit, you can download this dataset using Download.sh file in 'example' directory, using the command below.

+        cd PLR-GEN/example
+        ./Download.sh

 * Reference genome sequences